Blue island kitchen remodel in Ardmore, PA by Fedor Fabrication

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

 We use a design-build model — the team that designs your Bryn Mawr kitchen is the team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-By the time we hand you a contract, the number is real, the timeline is real, and we’ve already solved the problems other remodelers won’t discover until they cut into an 18-inch fieldstone wall — the knob-and-tube, the 1970s 100-amp panel, the galvanized supply, the plaster-and-lath that has to be preserved or carefully replaced.
-We sequence the work around Lower Merion Township’s inspection schedule so the project doesn’t stall waiting on the township, and we collaborate cleanly with your architect or designer if you have one.
+By the time you get a contract, every line is priced, every spec is confirmed, and the old-house problems other remodelers hit mid-job (knob-and-tube, a 1970s 100-amp panel, galvanized supply, plaster-and-lath behind 18-inch fieldstone) are already solved.
+We sequence the work around Lower Merion Township’s inspections and collaborate cleanly with your architect or designer if you have one.

 The 8 steps, start to finish